 Bunion Surgery Specialist

-Bunions not only cause ongoing discomfort while wearing shoes or walking, they often cause a noticeable deformity in the shape of your foot that can be embarrassing and affect your self-confidence.
+Bunions can cause ongoing discomfort while wearing shoes or walking.
+They often cause a noticeable deformity in the shape of your foot that can be embarrassing and affect your self-confidence.
+Bunion surgery is an option to consider.

 If you suffer from bunions, you know how painful and embarrassing the issue can be.
 While wearing larger shoes may offer some relief, you won’t find a more effective choice for treatment than bunion removal surgery.
 At Best Foot Doctor NY, the clinic of Dr. Emmanuel Fuzaylov, we can diagnose your bunion issue and help you determine if bunion removal surgery is right for you.